Southern Tandem Rally 2014

 Visit the National Civil War Naval Museum at Port Columbus.

-Just south of Columbus and Phoenix City Alabama is Fort Mitchell, a stockade fort built in 1813 along the Federal Road that was an important post in the Creek Indian War.
+Just south of Columbus and Phenix City Alabama is Fort Mitchell, a stockade fort built in 1813 along the Federal Road that was an important post in the Creek Indian War.

 Visit Andersonville National Historic Site, site of the confederate military prison.